Chart Color Schemes

 Philippine Parade Shopping Centre

 A proposed two-storey shopping centre and dining precinct involving the demolition of up to 10 residential houses to create retail, dining, commercial, and office spaces.
-A development application (MCU/2024/177) was submitted to Gold Coast City Council in May 2024 for Material Change of Use Code Assessment for Office, Shop, and Food & Drink Outlet uses.
+The development application (MCU/2024/177) includes provisions for office space, shops, and food and drink outlets to serve the growing Palm Beach community.
+As of early 2026, the project remains under assessment with the Gold Coast City Council.

 Sophia by Mosaic - Palm Beach